dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.2.1
+- New:     Homepage featured content now allows for both a 3 column and 4 column layout to be used.
+- Fixed:   Slider images now always dispaly when image is selected.
+Small number of users didn't see thumbnail on backend.
+- Updated: Padding adding to content area ThinkUpSlider to improve layout on smaller screens.

 Version 1.2.0
 - New:     Customizer support added.
 All Theme options settings now controlled from within Customizer.
 - New:     Dummy "Theme Options" section added under Appearance to guide users to location of new theme options and relevant information - Remove in upcoming update.